 Is Sleeping on Your Right Side During Pregnancy Safe?

 Sleep is essential for a mommy-to-be because any kind of sleep-related issue can affect her prenatal health.
-Most mothers sleep comfortably in the first trimester and experience difficulty sleeping as they enter the second trimester or when their baby bumps start to show.
+Most mothers sleep comfortably in the first trimester and experience difficulty sleeping on right side during pregnancy second trimester or when their baby bumps start to show.
 They might then struggle to find a comfortable position to sleep in and worry which one is safe for the baby.
 Experienced mothers would step in and usually advise them to sleep on one side, particularly the left side.
-But, what if she happens to sleep on her right side?
+But, what if she is sleeping on right side when pregnant?
 Is it safe for the expectant mother and the baby inside her womb?
 Let’s find out!

 Why Does an Appropriate Sleeping Position Matter During Pregnancy?